 NYC Townhouse Additions

-It is possible to build an addition to a landmark townhouse in NYC, but this is an involved and complicated process.
-Logistics and execution of design, architectural character, and many other factors will impact whether or not this proposal will be successful.
-I greatly recommend embarking on the project with an open mind.
-As in any other project, game planning in advance and proper preparation will often be the determining factor for success.
+Building an addition to a landmark townhouse in NYC is possible, but this is an involved and complicated process.
+Logistics and execution of design, architectural character, and many other factors will impact whether this proposal will succeed.
+I recommend embarking on the project with an open mind.
+As in any other project, game planning and proper preparation will often determine success.

-If you would like to read more about townhouses in NYC, we have another post on Renovating a Townhouse in NYC that covers a broad range of topics.
+If you would like to read more about townhouses in NYC, we have another post on Renovating a Townhouse in NYC that covers many topics.

 Thank You for Reading Our Blog Post on Building an Addition to a Landmark Townhouse.